cjmay-dev/cjmay.dev/README.md

 ## Foundational Infrastructure

-My Docker Compose project template relies on the infrastructure below.
+My app templates rely on the infrastructure below.
 These systems are laid out in the general order they need to be set up in.
+Supporting VMs are not strictly necessary for my templates to work, but they help keep things running smoothly.

 Use the links to navigate to the setup docs for each item.